Section 193.130(d) of the Nevada Revised Statutes reads:

 Yes.
 Defendants facing charges for category D felonies in Nevada may request a jury trial.9

-A Nevada court can seal a category D felony conviction once five (5) years pass from the case’s end.
+A Nevada court can seal a category D felony conviction once five (5) years pass from the end of the case.
 Though felony “crimes of violence” may not be sealed until ten (10) years have passed since the case’s end.